Less asphalt, more green

 According to the U.S. Environmental Protection Agency, “When rainwater washes over impervious surfaces such as rooftops, parking lots, and roads, it collects and carries pollutants that ultimately flow into waterways.”

-By law, this development should have no more than 20% of the property covered by impervious surfaces.
-BBHWP has previously proposed that as much as 61% - 62% of its development would be impervious.
+By law, this development should have no more than approx. 37% of the property covered by impervious surfaces.
+BBHWP has previously proposed a much higher percentage that far exceeds shoreland standards.
 In January, the Maine Department of Environmental Protection (DEP) wrote a letter to the town’s Board of Appeals and pointed out that shoreland zoning standards “must be followed.”
 It was BBHWP’s official position at that time that the Board should simply ignore the concerns outlined in the DEP letter and urged that the town declare its development legal.

 Asking Boothbay Harbor’s regulatory officials to look the other way on environmental standards was wrong.
 BBHWP has withdrawn its application from Planning Board review and has yet to re-file.
 When it does, all it needs to do is satisfy the DEP and the town that its proposal meets all shoreland zoning standards.